oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Note that JADN schemas may define their own extended type system.
 This should not be confused with the core types defined here.
 As an example, "IPv4-Address" is a reasonable extended type for a schema to define, but the definition is based on the Binary core type.
-There is only one relationship between core types: a container type contains other types.
+There is only one relationship between core types: a structured type contains other types.
 But schemas may define extended relationships between instances, for example "owner" or "performer", using [links](#336-links).

-#### 1.3.6.1 Instance Equality
+### 1.3.9 Instance Equality
 Two JADN instances are said to be equal if and only if they are of the same core type and have the same value according to the information model.
 Mere formatting differences, including a document's data format, are insignificant.
 An IPv4 address serialized as a JSON dotted-quad is equal to an IPv4 address serialized as a CBOR byte string